spaskalev/buddy_alloc/README.md

 ### Resizing

 Resizing is available for both split and embedded allocator modes and supports both growing the arena and shrinking it.
 Checks are present that prevent shrinking the arena when memory that is to be reduced is still allocated.

-### Resiliency

-- Calling free in a wrong way (double free, out of arena, unaligned) will not corrupt the allocator's metadata.
-- 100% line and branch test coverage.
-- Tested on 32-bit and 64-bit platforms.
-- Tested on little-endian and big-endian platforms.
-- Fixed call stack use, no recursion.

 ## Users